ruhulaminparvez/html5-css3-fundamentals/README.md

 # Learning HTML5 And CSS3 Beginner to Advance 🗽🚀

-*The Goal of this repo is depot my beginner level html & css tags.* 🚀🛩
+*The goal of this repo is to depot my beginner level HTML & CSS tags.* 🚀🛩